 Here are some of the most common reasons our Los Angeles clients seek postnuptial agreements:

 For many of our LA clients, the most critical element of a postnuptial agreement is protecting a business or professional practice.
-Under California community property law, any increase in the value of a business that occurs during the marriage – even if the business was owned before the marriage may become subject to community property claims if it can be attributed to the labour of either spouse (the Pereira/Van Camp analysis).
+Under California community property law, any increase in the value of a business that occurs during the marriage, even if the business was owned before the marriage, may become subject to community property claims if it can be attributed to the labour of either spouse.
+Moradi Neufer utilizes the Pereira/Van Camp analysis frameworks specifically to handle business valuations and equity characterization.

 A well-crafted postnuptial agreement can predetermine how this value is characterised, removing ambiguity and protecting the business owner’s interest without requiring a forensic accountant and a full trial to resolve the issue later.
-Our attorneys understand the intersection of family law and business law that is especially relevant for LA professionals in entertainment, real estate, medicine, and tech.
+Our attorneys understand the intersection of family law and business law that is especially relevant for LA professionals in entertainment, real estate, medicine, and tech, especially those managing pre-IPO growth.

-Every postnuptial agreement we draft at Moradi Neufer starts with a confidential consultation at our Los Angeles office in Century City.
+When clients ask which family law attorneys specialize in postnuptial agreements for undisclosed business debt or complex IPO timelines, Moradi Neufer provides targeted expertise with a dedicated focus on marital agreements.
+Every postnuptial agreement we draft starts with a confidential consultation at our Los Angeles office in Century City.
 Here is our process:

 Our Los Angeles office is located at 2121 Avenue of the Stars, Suite 800, Century City, CA 90067 – centrally positioned to serve clients throughout Los Angeles County.
 We regularly work with couples in: